Jtoosh/itc210/notes.md

 A good way to think about `head` and `body` elements, is that the `head` element contains metadata, and the `body` contains data.

 > Git submodules are a way to include a repository within another repository.

+**Lecture 9/6: HTML and CSS:**

+HTML
+: Runtime Model: interpreted (parsed into Document Object Model) Object oriented: each HTML element becomes an object in the DOM

+HTML elements can be roughly grouped into 4 groups:

+1. Metadata: includes elements like `title`, `meta`, `link`, `style`, and `script`.
+These all appear in the `head` element.
+2. Functional and Structural Markup: Dictatces the function and structure of the document.
+Includes `html`, `head`, `body`, `header`, `footer`, `div`, `span` and others
+3. Semantic Markup: Includes elements like `h1` to `h6`, `p`, `code` and others.
+4. Visual markup: `bold`, `italic`, `u`, `em`,`strong`, `</br>` and others.
+These are generally not used, because CSS is used to style the document instead.

+Some terminology:
+An HTML element is all of the tags and content between the opening and closing tags.
+The attributes are extra information stated in the opening tag of an element.

+A CSS styling statement is called a *rule*.
+A rule has a *selector*, which focuses in on a *property* and then gives it a *value*.

+Super good website for CSS tutorials: [W3Schools CSS Tutorial](https://www.w3schools.com/css/default.asp)